 - "Long Night's Journey Into Day" provided a dramatic inside look at one of the most innovative and ambitious attempts at dialogue and healing in human history - South Africa's Truth and Reconciliation Commission.

 From March 10 - May 5, 2007, the Institute sponsored a U.S. Holocaust Memorial Museum exhibition in the Foley Library.
-The exhibit explores how the burning of books by many authors from many countries by German university students in 1933 became "a potent symbol in America's battle against Nazism and why they continue to resonate with the public - in film, literature, and public discourse- to this day." (from the museum website).
+The exhibit explores how the burning of books by many authors from many countries by German university students in 1933 became "a potent symbol in America's battle against Nazism and why they continue to resonate with the public - in film, literature, and public discourse- to this day." (quote from the museum website)